wmorellato/nether/README.md

 ## TODO

+ - Create a decent documentation
  - Integrate this project with a frontend.
 Now it is only an API.
  - Manage server files (change server icon, jars, add/remove worlds).
  - Automate steps to create an instance and configure it to host a server (this is somewhat complex).
  - Integrate with S3 for backups, Cloudwatch and other services.

 ## Changelog

+### [0.1.0] - 2020-02-01

+#### Added:

+- Jar upgrade
+    - If the client does not specify a jar url, Nether will download the latest available version from Paper.
+    - For now I don't delete the old jar, just replace the jar name in `start.sh` script.
+    - Helper functions to get the latest version from Paper that can be expanded for other flavors.

+#### Modified:

+- `start.sh`
+    - It is easier to replace the jars if the environment variables for the jar name is in `start.sh`.
+    - I also moved the env variables `XMS` and `XMX` for the future when the client needs to modify the memory allocation.

 ### [0.0.1] - 2019-12-14